 The Greek language can be intimidating, and you'll encounter a good bit of it in traditional Greek cooking methods.
-The foreign words and phrases may make it seem as though the preparation of the dishes simply has to be complex.
+The unfamiliar words and phrases may make it seem as though the preparation of the dishes simply has to be complex.
 In fact, Greek foods are prepared using basic cooking methods: They're typically fried, breaded, sautéed, simmered, boiled, braised, stewed, baked, roasted, grilled, poached, pickled, puréed or preserved.
 Greek food generally does not include smoking in home cooking.

 If you master a few Greek words, a simple glance at a recipe can tell you exactly what you're in for—how you'll prepare the meal and the cooking method you'll use.
 For example, tiganita means fried, so when this word appears at the end of the name of a recipe, you'll automatically know that it involves frying.
 The first word typically tells you what you'll be frying, as in kalamarakia tiganita—fried squid.